 Tuition for the Master in Community Development Policy and Practice program totals $30,063 ($27,330 for New Hampshire residents) for all pathways (14 to 24 month programs).
 Get more information on tuition and fees.

 To apply for one or more of the following scholarships, click on the link below and complete this Online Scholarship Application Form.
 Please note that your scholarship application will be reviewed only after we receive your application to the program.

 Carsey School Scholarship

 S. Melvin Rines Fellowship

 The S. Melvin Rines Fellowship is a highly competitive scholarship award for motivated, talented, young professionals committed to making a difference on the African continent through work in financial innovation and enterprise development.
 This Fellowship provides a partial tuition scholarship to qualified students who enroll in the Master in Community Development Policy and Practice program and will help to prepare awardees for a rewarding career and future leadership roles within the finance field in Africa.
 Successful candidates must be committed to Africa’s development and demonstrate outstanding academic and professional achievement, as well as effective team work and leadership potential.
 To apply for the S. Melvin Rines Fellowship, please complete and submit the Online Scholarship Application Form by March 15th.
 Note: Only those students who have been offered admission to the Master in Community Development Policy and Practice program and accepted this offer will be considered for this Fellowship.

 Partnership Program Education Awards

-The Carsey School is proud to partner with likeminded organizations with similar missions and visions to offer scholarships to individuals that have served their communities, allowing them to further their education and expand their impact, both domestically and overseas:
+The Carsey School is proud to partner with likeminded organizations with similar missions and visions to offer education awards to individuals that have served their communities, allowing them to further their education and expand their impact, both domestically and overseas: